ilearnjs/vue-playwright/docs/playwright-setup-guide.md

 Add following variables to your repository:

-- CLOUDFRONT_URL - url of the Cloudfront distribution
+- CLOUDFRONT_URL - URL of the CloudFront distribution

+[!IMPORTANT]
-!important: that is not a good idea to share aws s3 bucket publicly.
-Instead we suggests to use CloudFront
+It is not a good idea to share an AWS S3 bucket URL publicly.
+Instead, we suggest using CloudFront.

 ### Tips

-- ask AI to write tests (e.g. Claude Code, Codex)
+- Ask AI to write tests (e.g., Claude Code, Codex)
-- do not ask AI to wite all test in one go, do it step by step, test by test, review after each step, ask to make fixes, commit changes, repeat
+- Do not ask AI to write all tests in one go.
+Instead, proceed step by step, test by test, reviewing after each step, asking for fixes, committing changes, and repeating the process